The trace operator of quasi-plurisubharmonic functions on compact K\"ahler manifolds: Introduction

 We fix a smooth real closed $(1,1)$-form $\theta$ on $X$, representing a big cohomology class $\{\theta\} \in H^{1,1}(X,\mathbb R)$.
 Let $\PSH(X,\theta) \subset \QPSH(X)$ be the space of $\theta$-psh functions, satisfying the condition $\theta_u=\theta + \ddc u \geq 0$, where $\ddc u \coloneqq \frac{\mathrm{i}}{2\pi} \partial \overline{\partial} u$.

 Suppose that $Y \subset X$ is a connected complex submanifold and $u \in \PSH(X,\theta)$ has its generic Lelong number vanishing along $Y$.
-From the point of view of algebraic geometry this means that $u$ is ``as good as bounded'' at a generic point of $Y$, however there are plenty of examples where such $u$ is identically equal to $-\infty$ on $Y$.
+From the point of view of algebraic geometry this means that $u$ is ``as good as bounded'' at a generic point of $Y$.
+However, there are plenty of examples where such $u$ is identically equal to $-\infty$ on $Y$.
 Due to this apparent anomaly, great enigma surrounds the singularity of such potentials $u$ near $Y$.
 In this work we make steps towards a better understanding, by attaching a `trace' potential $\Rest_Y^\theta(u) \in \PSH(Y,\theta|_Y)$ to such potential $u$ (see \eqref{eq: Tr_general_def_intr} for the precise definition).

-Evidencing the usefulness of this concept we provide a concise application at the interface of algebraic and differential geometry, after refining the classical Ohsawa--Takegoshi extension theorems.
+Evidencing the usefulness of this concept we provide a concise application at the interface of algebraic and differential geometry, after obtaining novel $L^2$ extension theorems.
 More specifically, when $\theta$ is the curvature form of a big Hermitian line bundle $(L,h)$, we prove that the non-pluripolar volume of $\Rest_Y^\theta(u)$ is the same as the algebraic restricted volume of $u$ to $Y$ (see \eqref{rest_vol_intr}).

 \paragraph{The trace of \texorpdfstring{$\theta$}{theta}-psh potentials.}

 Given $u \in \PSH(X,\theta)$ recall the following envelope defined in \cite{RWN14}, inspired by ideas of Rashkovskii--Sigurdsson in the local case \cite{RS05}: